Who's inspired you?

 This was formerly the Richard Clive Holman Award.

 Richard was born in 1954, and graduated in ergonomics from Loughborough University of Technology in 1975.
-After six years in ergonomics with British Aerospace, he joined the Admiralty Research Establishment at Portsdown, working particularly on human computer interaction problems and system design.
-He was leader of the Human Factors Section within the Maritime Command System Division of the Defence Research Agency at Portsdown, having been head of it for two years until his untimely death in 1992.
+He started his career at the Human Factors Department within British Aerospace (BAe) at Filton, Bristol.
+After six years at BAe, he joined the Ministry of Defence Admiralty Research Establishment at Portsdown (subsequently part of the Defence Research Agency), working particularly on human computer interaction problems and the integration of human factors in system design.
+He was leader of the Human Factors Section within the Maritime Command System Division of DRA for two years until his untimely death in 1992.
 This prize was first awarded in his memory.

 Roll of honour